EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Methodology

 \section{Methodology}

-As illustrated in Figure 2, our proposed framework facilitates knowledge transfer to generate multiple queries and their corresponding masks to obtain the final prediction.
+As illustrated in Fig.~\ref{fig:method}, our proposed framework facilitates knowledge transfer to generate multiple queries and their corresponding masks to obtain the final prediction.
 Firstly, the framework takes an image and a language expression as input.
-We leverage ResNet \cite{he2016deep}/ViT \cite{dosovitskiy2020image} as the image encoder and a Transformer as the text encoder to extract image and text features, respectively.
+We leverage an image encoder and a text encoder to extract image and text features, respectively.
 These extracted features are then combined in the Fusion Neck to obtain the simple vision-language features.
-After that, we utilize the vision feature and the language features to generate multiple queries in Multi-Query Generator.
+After that, we utilize the vision feature and the language features to generate multiple queries in the Multi-Query Generator.

 Then, the generated queries and simple vision-language features are input into the Transformer Decoder.
-The output of the decoder, along with the generated queries, are fed into the Multi-Mask Generator to produce multiple masks.
+The outputs of the decoder, along with the generated queries, are fed into the Multi-Mask Generator to produce multiple masks.
 Meanwhile, the Multi-Query Estimator uses the queries to determine the weights of each mask.
-Finally, we use those masks and their corresponding weights to calculate the weighted sum to obtain the final result.
+Finally, we use those masks and their corresponding weights to calculate the weighted sum, obtaining the final result.